ORAL CANCER EXAMINATION

 Not all lesions are cancerous.
 The lesion may be a cyst, irritated tissue, overgrowth of tissue or the result of trauma.
 A biopsy will determine whether the lesion is a sign of oral cancer or not.

 The CENTER is a periodontal office in LA focused on providing patients with excellent and skilled care, with the goal of restoring oral health and aesthetic appearance.
 The office is a beautiful environment with a soothing design in which the latest quiet equipment is used for the comfort of the patient.
 Pain free and gentle treatment meets affordability, and several payment options are available.

-Contact Dr. Krivitsky or Dr. Aalam at the Brentwood CENTER to request an appointment, or call (310) 826-8242 to set up a consultation today.
+Contact Dr. Krivitsky or Dr. Aalam at the Brentwood CENTER to request an appointment and to set up a consultation today for oral cancer treatment.

 Next, learn more about wisdom teeth removal.